Innocent9712/gclone/README.md

 ### How to install

-- Open the `gclone.sh` file and add your github Personal Access Token (PAT) part of the code.
+- Open the `gclone.sh` file and add your github Personal Access Token (PAT) and Username part of the code.

 switch
 ```bash